-Within five (5) working days after an employee receives written notice of any proposed disciplinary action, including a suspension for ten (10) days or less which is not appealable to the Personnel or Police Board, or in the case of suspensions of 11 or more days which may be appealed to arbitration in lieu of the Police or Personnel Board upon the written request of the Union, the Employer shall conduct a meeting with the Union and employee.
+Within five (5) working days after an employee receives Step 1. written notice of any proposed disciplinary action, including a suspension for ten (10) days or less which is not appealable to the Personnel or Police Board, or in the case of suspensions of 11 or more days which may be appealed to arbitration in lieu of the Police or Personnel Board upon the written request of the Union, the Employer shall conduct a meeting with the Union and employee.
 Discipline shall be administered as soon as possible after the Employer has had a reasonable opportunity to further investigate the matter as appropriate.
-If disciplinary action is taken after the meeting or further investigation, the Employer may request in writing to the department head for review of the said disciplinary action on a form provided by the Employer.
+If disciplinary action is taken after the meeting or further investigation, the employee may request in writing to the department head for review of said disciplinary action on a form provided by the Employer.
 Said request for review shall be in writing and submitted within three (3) working days of receipt of written notice of discipline.
-Said review form shall be printed on the back of or attached to the notice or discipline together with instructions for appeal.
-The failure to submit a written request for review of disciplinary action within three (3) working days of receipt of notice of disciplinary action will preclude the employee's right to review.
+Said review form shall be printed on the back of or attached to the notice of discipline together with instructions for The failure to submit a written request for review appeal.

+of disciplinary action within three (3) working days of receipt of notice of disciplinary action will preclude the employee's right to review.

+Step 2.
 Within three (3) working days or any mutually agreed upon extension after the department head or designee receives the employee's request for review, the department head or designee shall conduct a meeting to review the suspension.
 Failure to conduct said meeting in three (3) days will result in automatic advancement to Step 3 and the Union shall so notify the Employer.
 At the meeting, the Department will give the basis for its action and the employee and Union representative, if any, will be heard and provided the opportunity to ask questions.
-The department head or designee shall render a written decision within two (2)

-working days of the meeting, except where both parties agree a further investigation is required.
+The department head or designee shall render a written decision within two (2) working days of the meeting, except where both parties agree a further investigation is required.
 The absence of such agreement or failure to decide and communicate such decision will result in automatic advancement to Step 4 and the Union shall so notify the Employer.
-A copy of such decision shall be sent to the employee and the Union.
+A copy of such decision shall be sent the employee and the Union.
+In any disciplinary to investigation of a non-egregious offense conducted by the investigative staff of the Office of Budget and Management, the Employer shall notify the employee who is the subject of the disciplinary investigation of the pendency of the investigation and its subject matter, within 30 days of the Employer being made aware of the alleged rule violation.
+For the purposes of this Section, the term "non-egregious offense" shall not include indictable criminal offenses, gross insubordination, residency issues, or drug and alcohol violations.
+Thereafter, the employee shall be granted a predisciplinary hearing if requested within thirty (30) days.
+Any discipline given in violation of this notice provision shall be null and void.